dmdavis/ijr/pkg/api/README.md

-Generated job and rootf gRPC code will go in their perspective sub-packages here.
+OutputSender interface will go here.